Serial killer: Development

+Colombian serial killer Luis Garavito, also known as La Bestia ("The Beast").
+His father subjected him to severe physical and emotional abuse.

 Many serial killers have faced similar problems in their childhood development.
 Hickey's Trauma Control Model explains how early childhood trauma can set the child up for deviant behavior in adulthood; the child's environment (either their parents or society) is the dominant factor determining whether or not the child's behavior escalates into homicidal activity.

 Family, or lack thereof, is the most prominent part of a child's development because it is what the child can identify with on a regular basis.
 "The serial killer is no different from any other individual who is instigated to seek approval from parents, sexual partners, or others."
 This need for approval is what influences children to attempt to develop social relationships with their family and peers.
 "The quality of their attachments to parents and other members of the family is critical to how these children relate to and value other members of society."

 Wilson and Seaman (1990) conducted a study on incarcerated serial killers, and what they concluded was the most influential factor that contributed to their homicidal activity.
 Almost all of the serial killers in the study had experienced some sort of environmental problems during their childhood, such as a broken home caused by divorce, or a lack of a parental figure to discipline the child.
 Nearly half of the serial killers had experienced some type of physical or sexual abuse, and more of them had experienced emotional neglect.

 When a parent has a drug or alcohol problem, the attention in the household is on the parents rather than the child.
 This neglect of the child leads to the lowering of their self-esteem and helps develop a fantasy world in which they are in control.
 Hickey's Trauma Control Model supports how parental neglect can facilitate deviant behavior, especially if the child sees substance abuse in action.
 This then leads to disposition (the inability to attach), which can further lead to homicidal behavior, unless the child finds a way to develop substantial relationships and fight the label they receive.
 If a child receives no support from anyone, then they are unlikely to recover from the traumatic event in a positive way.
 As stated by E. E. Maccoby, "the family has continued to be seen as a major—perhaps the major—arena for socialization".